North Carolina Highway 55: Former Holly Springs Bypass

-North Carolina Highway 55 Bypass (NC 55 By-pass) was established in 2002 as a new primary route that bypass west of Holly Springs.
+North Carolina Highway 55 Bypass (NC 55 By-pass) was established in 2002 as a new primary route that bypassed north of Holly Springs.
 Usually, the old alignment would become a business loop, but instead the NC 55 mainline remained unchanged.
-The bypass was built as an expressway, that is semi-controlled and superstreet intersections; it also has a full interchange with NC 540.
-On October 3, 2019 NCDOT officially placed NC 55 on the Bypass, the route through the city was designated as SR 6107.
+The bypass was built as an expressway, that is semi-controlled and has superstreet intersections; it also has a full interchange with NC 540.
+On October 3, 2019, NCDOT officially placed NC 55 on the Bypass, the route through the city was designated as SR 6107.

 Bridgeton alternate spur

-North Carolina Highway 55 Alternate (NC 55A) was established around 1950-1953 as a renumbering of a piece of mainline NC 55 in Bridgeton.
+North Carolina Highway 55 Alternate (NC 55A) was established around 1950–1953 as a renumbering of a piece of mainline NC 55 in Bridgeton.
 It was created thanks to a new bridge carrying US 17/NC 55 over the Neuse River and a spur was needed to be made to connect each highway.
-Between 1958-1962, this short road was downgraded to a secondary road; today it no longer exists.
+Between 1958 and 1962, this short road was downgraded to a secondary road; today it no longer exists.